spkcspider/spkcspider/README.md

 * Persistence: Allow referrer to save data (used and activated by persistent features)
 * WebConfig: Allow remote websites and servers to save config data on your server (requires Persistence)

+# internal API

+## authentication/privileges

+* request.is_staff: requesting user used staff rights to access view (not true in ComponentPublicIndex)
+* request.is_owner: requesting user owns the components
+* request.is_special_user: requesting user owns the components or is_staff
+* request.protections: int: enough protections were fullfilled, maximal measured strength, list: protections which failed, False: no access; access with protections not possible

+## Special Scopes

+* add: create content, with AssignedContent form
+* raw_add: not existent, can be archieved by return response
+* update: update content
+* raw_update: update Content, without AssignedContent form, adds second raw update mode
+* export: export data (import not implemented yet)
+* view: present usercontent to untrusted parties

+## strength
+* 0: no protection
+* 1-3: protection strength which can be provided by protections
+* 4: login only, user password
+* 5: public attribute not set
+* 6-8: protections + public attribute not set
+* 9: login only, user password + public attribute not set
+* 10: index, can be used in combination with unique per component attribute for unique content per user

 # TODO